tmthrgd/go-memset/README.md

 ## License

-Unless otherwise noted, the go-popcount source files are distributed under the Modified BSD License found in the LICENSE file.
+Unless otherwise noted, the go-memset source files are distributed under the Modified BSD License found in the LICENSE file.